 Gloucester

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Gloucester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Gloucester, on the River Severn, is a historic cathedral city surrounded by countryside.
+Overview ⁞ Gloucester, on the River Severn, is a historic cathedral city surrounded by countryside.
 The city centre features Gloucester Cathedral, with its medieval cloisters, and historic docks with converted warehouses now housing museums and leisure facilities.
 The River Severn and Sharpness Canal shape its geography, while nearby hills such as the Cotswolds rise to the east.
 Gloucester’s mix of Roman history, medieval heritage, and riverside regeneration defines its character.

+Who governs Gloucester?
 The local authority for this district is: Gloucester City Council - responsible for district-level services.
 Since Gloucestershire is a two-tier area, county-level services are handled by: Gloucestershire County Council.

 Constituencies in Gloucester